Real Estate Investment in California- Beneficial or Detrimental?

 Real Estate Market in California 2020

 California housing market has recovered since the coronavirus outbreak; however, the real estate market’s growth is meager compared to the last year.
-The residential sector in real estate of California has shown a renewed interest with changed homebuyers’ choices.
+The residential sector in real estate of California has shown a renewed interest in changed homebuyers’ choices.
 It has widened the imbalance between housing supply and demand, creating a more competitive market than ever before.

 The sweeping changes in consumer preferences are a result of remote working.
 Therefore, housing demand for buyers in California is slowly evolving.
 Some buyers have shifted into larger homes for more space.
 At the same time, others have shifted to the suburbs to avoid contracting the virus.
 Even the low mortgage rates have intrigued buyers to invest in houses instead of renting apartments or condos.